-Motorcycle Accident Lawyer in New York
+Motorcycle Accident Attorney in New York City

 If you or someone you love was involved in a motorcycle accident in New York City or anywhere in the state, turn to The Paris Law Group, PC.
 You could be entitled to financial compensation for your damages, including your medical bills, lost wages, pain and suffering, future losses, and more.
 With nearly 25 years of experience spent trying cases on behalf of the severely injured, our New York motorcycle accident lawyer and founding partner, Jason Paris, has what it takes to effectively advocate for you.

 Call (888) 365-4940 today for your free consultation or contact us online.
 Se habla español.

 How Can an NYC Motorcycle Accident Lawyer Help My Case?

 Recovering compensation after a motorcycle crash is easier said than done.
 Even if it seems obvious that another driver was at-fault, insurance companies may use the stigma that motorcyclists are reckless as a way to undervalue your claim.
 However, with the help of an experienced attorney, you can protect your rights to maximum compensation for your injuries and other damages.

 A motorcycle accident attorney from The Paris Law Group, PC can help you by:

 Collecting evidence to prove that the other driver was liable